Afumoons/ATA/vector_memory/README.md

 - Persist summaries of backtests/evaluations over time.
 - Query for similar strategies based on text descriptions.
+- Guide the evolutionary search process using past experience (bonuses/penalties and vetoes).
 - Build AI-assisted research workflows on top of stored results.

 It is intentionally lightweight and used only for **research / analysis**;